statamic/docs/content/collections/docs/new-antlers-parser.md

 The basic assignment operator is `=`.
 You might immediately think that means "equal to", but stop right there.
 Do not pass go and do not recieve $200.
 This means left operand gets set to the value of the expression on the right.

-This is how you create variables, and increment, decrement, or otherwise manipulate numerical variables.
+This is how you create variables, as well as increment, decrement, or otherwise manipulate numerical variables.

 | Name | Example {.w-32} | Description |
 |------|---------|-------------|